spring-media/Carlos/README.md

 For more information on how to use `Carlos`, please consult its complete [README](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md).

 `Carlos` now also ships with a small set of functions that make it easier to write asynchronous code through the use of `Future`s and `Promise`s.
-The child framework is called `Carlos Futures` and you can reda more about it [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md).
+The child framework is called `Pied Piper` and you can reda more about it [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md).

 ## Installation

-Information on how to integrate `Carlos` or `Carlos Futures` in your project are available respectively [here](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md#installation) and [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md#installation).
+Information on how to integrate `Carlos` or `Pied Piper` in your project are available respectively [here](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md#installation) and [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md#installation).

 ## Playground

-`Carlos` and `Carlos Futures` ship with 2 playgrounds for you to get to know the frameworks better.
+`Carlos` and `Pied Piper` ship with 2 playgrounds for you to get to know the frameworks better.
 You can find more information on how to use the playground respectively [here](https://github.com/WeltN24/Carlos/blob/master/Carlos/README.md#playground) and [here](https://github.com/WeltN24/Carlos/blob/master/Futures/README.md#playground).

 ## Requirements